 A midlife crisis in marriage can occur in both men and women.
 The crisis may be slightly different when comparing the two, but no one is exempt from experiencing a midlife crisis in marriage.

 This crisis is one that involves a lot of emotions and includes an identity crisis or a crisis of self-confidence.
 A midlife crisis can occur when a person is middle-aged, between 30 and 50 years old.

 A person may question themselves about why they are doing the things they are doing and consider their needs a lot more than they have been.
-Some people do not recognize who they are anymore or what or who they have become.
+Some people do not recognize who they are any more or what or who they have become.

 Make drastic changes

 How to handle a midlife crisis in marriage

-If you plan on taking this course of action as a solution for a midlife crisis, it is important you both attend therapy or counseling and work through any issues you are having in your marriage together.
+If you plan on taking this course of action as a solution for a midlife crisis in your marriage, you both must attend therapy or counseling and work through any marriage problems you are having in your marriage together.

 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.

 Sylvia Smith loves to share insights on how couples can revitalize their love lives in and out of the bedroom.
 As a writer at Marriage.com, she is a big believer in living consciously and encourages couples to adopt this principle in their lives too.
 By taking purposeful and a whole-hearted action, Sylvia feels that every couple can transform their relationship into a happier, healthier one.